 Although a motion to approve all five PDP recommendations had been submitted for the Council’s action at the ICANN63 Public Meeting in Barcelona, Spain, the Council agreed to withdraw the motion in view of a number of concerns about the report that had been raised by several Councilors and stakeholder groups.

 The Council also discussed the issue with the GAC on several occasions, including at ICANN63 and, most recently, at the joint GAC-GNSO meeting held during the ICANN64 Public Meeting in Kobe, Japan.
 The GAC Chair had also sent a letter to the GNSO Council leadership requesting an opportunity for the GAC to engage with the GNSO Council, to which the GNSO Council leadership responded on 14 January 2019.
+On 17 April 2019, the GAC Chair wrote again to the GNSO Council leadership, noting the GAC’s regret that the GNSO Council’s motion did not appear to reflect what the GAC believed to be the understanding reached in Kobe.
+In view of the range of opinions expressed within the Council, the Council’s decision sought to ensure that the GAC’s concerns can be addressed in what the Council believes to be the most appropriate forum.

 8. Consultations undertaken